WPGlobus/WPGlobus/readme.txt

 * FIXED:
 	* Additional checks and compatibility methods to avoid failures if `mbstring` PHP extension is not loaded.
+* ADDED:
+	* The correct filter for list of terms available to edit for the given post ID.

 = 1.6.3 =

 * FIXED: